A no-go theorem for theories that decohere to quantum mechanics: Main Result

-where the overline numbers refer to the equations used to obtain each equality.
-This can easily be extended to the case when $\mathcal{D}$ is acting on an arbitrary (and possibly composite) system of a composite state, by using the steering result for a Bell state of a composite system.
-This result, in conjunction with tomography (Eq.~(\ref{tomography})) and convexity (Eq.~(\ref{convexity})) implies that, for all systems of type $A$ \end{proof} As we know that there exists a post-classical theory which satisfies causality and purification and decoheres to classical theory, i.e. quantum theory, one might wonder at what stage our proof breaks down when analysing this situation.
-The main reason is that the maximally correlated state in classical probability theory is mixed and so Eq.~(\ref{steering}) is no longer valid.
+As we know that there exists a post-classical theory which satisfies causality and purification and decoheres to classical theory, i.e. quantum theory, one might wonder at what stage our proof breaks down when analysing this situation.
+The main reason is that the maximally correlated state in classical probability theory is mixed and so {the classical analogue to the state \ref{eq:newPurification} is not a purification and} Eq.~(\ref{steering}) is no longer valid.
 Hence, the reason why quantum theory cannot be extended in the manner proposed here is the existence of pure entangled states.